 The Israelites journeyed for three days without water in the wilderness and finally when they came Marah they found the water there was undrinkable because it was “bitter”.
 The Israelites began to grumble and Moses cried out to the Lord and the Lord told him to throw a branch into the bitter water and it became drinkable.

 There God make a statute and said, ” If you give earnest heed to the voice of the LORD your God (Yahweh Elohim), and do what is right in His sight, and give ear to His commandments, and keep all His statutes I will put none of the diseases on you, which I have put on the Egyptians; for I, the LORD, am your Healer.”

 Are you in need of a healer?
+Physically, mentally, spiritually or emotionally?
 Turn to God for he is the Great Physician.
-Not only physically but mentally too.
 Cry out to Him with your needs.

 JEHOVAH NISSI (yeh-ho-vah’ ni-see’) THE LORD MY BANNER, THE LORD MY MIRACLE

-Many scholars believe Amalek is a picture of our human flesh and how it wants what it want and is in a constant battle aginst the will of God.
+Many scholars believe Amalek is a picture of our human flesh and how it wants what it wants and is in a constant battle against the will of God.
 Amalek did not fear (reverence, respect, be humble) God and neither does our flesh.

 JEHOVAH MEKODDISHKEM (yeh-ho-vah’ M-qadash’) THE LORD WHO SANCTIFIES YOU, THE LORD WHO MAKES HOLY

 Holy is the idea of setting something apart from everything else.
 When holy refers to God is it the truth that God is set apart or “other than” everything else.
 Everything!
 He is in His own league!

 When it is used for man, it means God sets us apart to be used for His purposes and we are not to be defiled.
 Defiled by our own whims or desires and not to be defiled by others.
 We are a special group set apart to God Himself.